Ice-mourne/Clarity/README.md

 - Join our [Discord Server](https://d2clarity.page.link/discord)
 - The latest version and the Installation Guide can always be found there.
 - New releases always come out with a delay on the Chrome Web Store so here is where you can grab them the earliest.
-- Incase you don't want to join discord you can get maybe the latest version [here](https://github.com/Ice-mourne/Clarity-A-DIM-Companion/releases) file called 'Source code(zip)'
+- In case you don't want to join discord you can get maybe the latest version [here](https://github.com/Ice-mourne/Clarity-A-DIM-Companion/releases) file called 'Source code(zip)'
 - I'm just bad at keeping everything updated

+# Credits
+- Big thanks to AE×GS from Massive Breakdown discord for paying 5$ fee needed for a Chrome developer account
+- Big thanks to Icemourne from the Clarity discord for making me pay the $5 fee needed for a Chrome developer account - Shadow
+- Readme was updated by my Discord moderator, Fading Shadow
+- Big thanks to Fading Shadow for the help with the descriptions and fixing the mess I call my Discord server